 The importance of health literacy

-Low health literacy is associated with patients who are older, have limited education, lower income, chronic conditions, and those who are non-native English speakers.
-Approximately 80 million adults in the United States are estimated to have limited or low health literacy.
-A lack of health literacy can result in the poor health outcomes, including:
+Lower health literacy is typically found in patients who are older, have a limited education, are lower income, have chronic conditions, and are non-native English speakers — resulting in around 80 million United States adults having limited or low health literacy.
+A lack of health literacy can result in many poor health outcomes, including:

-Hospitalizations: Some research has shown that poor health literacy skills are associated with increased rates of emergency service use and higher preventable hospitalizations.
-Research has also illustrated that patients with limited health literacy skills enter the healthcare system when they are sicker.
-This can lead to more extensive and expensive care: ER visits, hospitalizations, and the need for specialist doctors.
+Increased hospitalizations: Research has indicated that lower health literacy skills are associated with an increased use of emergency services and a higher rate of preventable hospitalizations.
+Some research also shows that patients with limited health literacy skills often delay entering the healthcare system when an illness develops, resulting in patients who are sicker and require more extensive and expensive care from medical teams.